-Flushing couple honored as longest married couple in Michigan at 73 years
+Flushing couple honored by WWME as longest married couple in Michigan following nomination

 FLUSHING (WJRT) - (07/05/19) - Betty (aka Elizabeth) and Don (aka Ernest) Harbin celebrated 73 years of marriage on May 25, 2019.
-Little did they know, their daughter-in-law had nominated them to be the longest married couple in Michigan.
+The couple was surprised to learn their daughter-in-law had nominated them to be the longest married couple in Michigan.

-The two were recently honored with a certificate from the Worldwide Marriage Encounter, a pro-marriage organization, through its Longest Married Couple Project (LMC).
+The two were recently honored with a certificate from the Worldwide Marriage Encounter, a pro-marriage organization, through its Longest Married Couple Project (LMC). **The winners are selected only from the nominations submitted.

 The Harbins were married in 1946 in Flint at St. Michael's, not too long after Don came home from serving in the U.S. Army Air Corps.
 He says he wasn't nervous at all on that day.